 On the rare occasion when I make a sweet treat, I really like brownies.
 But lately we have been having bad reactions to almond flour, and I often find that I can’t spare the extra eggs to make a treat from coconut flour.

-So I thought I’d try one of the many black bean brownie recipes out there on the Interwebs, and adapt it to be gluten free, casein free, grain-free, GAPS/SCD legal (advanced level), and just plain yummy!
+So I thought I’d try one of the many brownie recipes made with beans out there on the Interwebs, and adapt it to be gluten free, dairy free, grain-free, GAPS legal (advanced level), and just plain yummy!

-A little cake-like, but also a little fudgy, you’d never guess the main ingredient in these brownies is black beans.
+A little cake-like, but also a little fudge-y, you’d never guess the main ingredient in these brownies is beans.
 But by using whole, minimally processed ingredients like organic black beans, raw honey, raw cacao powder, coconut oil, and pasture-raised eggs, these gluten free, chocolatey treats actually have decent nutritional value as well.
-(And if you’re Paleo, they’re a pretty reasonable cheat.;)
+(And if you’re Paleo, they’re a pretty reasonable cheat.)

-- ¾ cup Rapadura or coconut sugar OR 1/3 cup honey (where to find coconut sugar)
+- ¾ cup raw cane sugar coconut sugar OR 1/3 cup honey

 - 1 pinch sea salt

 - walnuts previously soaked and dried, or other brownie toppings (Optional)

 - Rinse beans very thoroughly and drain them completely.
 Now do it again.
 You really don't want any "beany" tasting liquid in your brownies!